This ACTUALLY Happened: Teenage Boys Survived Without Their Phones for a Week!

 The Resolution, The Challenge

-In an effort to manifest a campus of true person-to-person connection, or “Brotherhood,” Jim Detora, the Headmaster of Avon Old Farms School, enacted the Heads-Up Challenge.
+In an effort to manifest a campus of true person-to-person connection, or “Brotherhood,” Jim Detora, the Head of School of Avon Old Farms School, enacted the Heads-Up Challenge.
 He asked his students to put their phones out of sight for the entire school day ...and they did.
 Moreover, some brave students even abstained from using their phones for an entire week!

 Eight Revelations About Life Without Cell Phones